marcus-grant/gruvbox-gitea/readme.md

 Code-block syntax highlighting was adapted from [daveyarwood/gruvbox-pygments](https://github.com/daveyarwood/gruvbox-pygments).

-See Usage for installation and configuration instructions and ~~Sample for a preview screenshot~~ (screenshots pending).
+See Usage for installation and configuration instructions and [dreamerslegacy.xyz's Gitea instance](https://dreamerslegacy.xyz/git/) for a demo.

 ## Usage
 Clone repository with `git`.